Frodojj/shrimp-notes/README.md

 ## Erasing.

-If you're using a drawing pen, you can use the eraser to erase.
-Or you can use the `erase` tool:
+If you're using a drawing pen, you can use the eraser to remove the top shape.
+Or you can use the `erase` tool to do the same thing:

 ```
 svg.drawEraser();